Leo Rowsome

 Leo was the first uilleann piper to perform on Irish National Radio in the early 1920s when he played solo and later in duets with Frank O'Higgins (fiddle), Micheal O Duinn (fiddle) and Leo’s brother John (fiddle).
 Leo’s "All Ireland Trio" comprised Neilus Cronin, (flute), Seamus O'Mahony (fiddle) and Leo on pipes.
 He formed his Pipes Quartet in the mid-1930s and broadcast regularly throughout the 1940s and 1950s.
 Leo was the first Irish artist to perform on BBC TV (1933).
-He made many recordings for Decca, Columbia and HMV.
-His last commercial recording, CC1 “Ri na bPiobairi” (King of the Pipers) was made for Claddagh Records in 1966.
+He made many recordings for Decca, Columbia and His Master's Voice.
+His last commercial recording, CC1 “Ri na bPiobairi” (King of the Pipers) was made for Claddagh Records in 1959.

-In 1934 Leo married Helena Williams, from Taghmon, Co.
-Wexford.
-They had two sons, Leon Rowsome (1936-1994), Liam Rowsome (1939-1997) and twin daughters, Helena and Olivia.
+In 1934 Leo married Helena Williams, from Taghmon, County Wexford.
+They had two sons, Leon Rowsome (1936–1994) and Liam Rowsome (1939–1997), and twin daughters, Helena and Olivia.
 All four showed musical talent on a variety of instruments.
 Leo's eldest son Leon carried on the tradition of uilleann pipe making in the Rowsome family, toured internationally as a solo piper, and recorded two solo albums on the uilleann pipes.
-Leon and his wife Noreen (O'Flaherty) Rowsome from Corca Dhuibhne, had five children (Kevin, Mary, Anne, Nuala and Caitríona) and ten grandchildren (Leo's great-grandchildren), five of whom (Tierna, Naoise, Mark Óg, Luke and Alastair) are sixth-generation uilleann pipers.
-Leon's son (Leo’s grandson) Kevin Rowsome is an accomplished and world-renowned fifth-generation uilleann piper.
+Leon and his wife.
+Noreen (O'Flaherty) Rowsome, from Corca Dhuibhne, had five children (Kevin, Mary, Anne, Nuala, and Caitríona) and ten grandchildren (Leo's great-grandchildren), five of whom (Tierna, Naoise, Mark Óg, Luke, and Alastair) are sixth-generation uilleann pipers.
+Leon's son, Kevin, is an accomplished and world-renowned fifth-generation uilleann piper.

+Death and legacy

 Leo Rowsome died suddenly whilst adjudicating The Fiddler of Dooney Competition in Riverstown, County Sligo on 20 September 1970.

-To commemorate the Centenary of Leo’s birth, his daughter, Helena had some of Leo’s original manuscripts published by Waltons in 2003.
-"The Leo Rowsome Collection of Irish Music" consists of 428 reels and jigs.
-Leo’s Tutor for the Uilleann pipes (published by Waltons 1936) is included in that publication.
+To commemorate the centenary of Leo Rowsome's birth in 2003, his daughter, Helena had some of Leo’s original manuscripts published by Waltons; "The Leo Rowsome Collection of Irish Music" consists of 428 reels, jigs, airs, and hornpipes.